google/software-product-sprint/walkthroughs/week-0-setup/github-setup-walkthrough.md

 ## Modify README

-To test that everything is connected, modify the `README.md` file.
+To test that everything is connected, modify your
+<walkthrough-editor-open-file filePath="software-product-sprint/README.md">README.md</walkthrough-editor-open-file>
+file.

-The `README.md` file contains the content that shows in your repo's GitHub page.
+This file contains the content that shows in your repo's GitHub page.
-Change the `README.md` file to say "This repo contains [your name]'s portfolio and SPS projects."
+Change it to say "This repo contains [your name]'s portfolio and SPS projects."

 The `README.md` file now belongs to you.
 You should feel free to customize it and make it your own!